jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ### Example 1: *which members had the highest prescription drug costs for 2008?*

 For this first example, we are going to identify the beneficiaries with the highest total prescription drug costs in 2008.
-We need to use the "pde" table that has claims on prescription drug events and the "bene" table that has beneficiary records.
+We need to use the *pde* table that has claims on prescription drug events and the *bene* table that has beneficiary records.
 We create an object that is the aggregated costs for prescription drugs at the beneficiary level in 2008.
 Note that we had to use `date_part()` to parse the year from the service date.

 ```r